mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 - :ref:`CubicSpline <func-CubicSpline>` is fixed to sort the y-values and x-values correctly.
 - Fix displayed type name for optional boolean properties.
 - Fix parameters that are tied to functions can now be untied correctly.
+- Table workspaces do not have the values changed by viewing them (no rounding).

 Improved
 ########